imacrayon/alpine-ajax/docs/examples/toggle-button.md

 </form>
 ```

-Note that when this button is toggle with the keyboard, focus is retained between UI updates.
+Note that when this button is toggled using the keyboard, focus is retained between UI updates.

 <script>
   document.addEventListener('DOMContentLoaded', () => {